 - 1. Demonstrate knowledge of individual and collaborative writing processes - 2.
 Develop ideas with appropriate support and attribution - 3.
 Write in a style appropriate to audience and purpose - 4.
 Read, reflect, and respond critically to a variety of texts - 5.
 Use Edited American English in academic essays and format, and require a minimum of five sources.
 Essay topics will be based on the following strategies/modes: exposition (process analysis, comparison/contrast, definition, classification, cause and effect), argumentation/persuasive, description, narration, and/or evaluation.
-At least two essays will be written on campus under supervision.
 Instructors will use the Texarkana College Grading Rubric for English 1301 Composition I and English 1302 Composition II.
 Students will take the English 1301 Departmental Pre-test and Post-test.